Bahamut10/pintu-interview-mobile/README.md

 And it's deployed to Expo with the link which can be accessed [here](https://expo.dev/@kenedy.lukito/pintu).

+> Note: If you're an iOS user, you might get a 403 Network Error while trying to access the link due to Apple App Store policy which does not allow a user to access other people's Expo apps by scanning QR code.
+You must be added as a team member in order to be able to access it.

 ## Storybook

 This project comes with [Storybook](https://storybook.js.org/) to help documenting the components used in this project.